jeromefroe/golang_benchmarks/README.md

 BenchmarkSliceInitializationIndex  | 10000000 | 119 ns/op | 160 B/op | 1 allocs/op

 This benchmark looks at slice initialization with `append` versus using an explicit index.
-I ran this benchmark a few times and it seesawed back and fourth.
+I ran this benchmark a few times and it seesawed back and forth.
 Ultimately, I think they compile down into the same code so there probably isn't any actual performance difference.
+I'd like to take an actual look at the assembly that they are compiled to and update this section in the future.

 ### String Concatenation